thoughtspot/tmlblock-okta_usage/README.md

 - Use the okta_ga.sql DDL script to create the necessary staging table (syslog) in your data warehouse.
 - Load your csv data file into the "syslog" table

-### Connect with Thoughtspot
+### Connect with Thoughtspot and Import TML
 - Log into your ThoughtSpot instance and create an Embrace connection to each of the "syslog" table.
+- Combine all liveboard TML files into a ZIP file:
+  - pinboard_liveboard.yaml
+  - Okta Application Usage.pinboard.tml
+  - Okta Login History.pinboard.tml

 - Import the TML (okta_tmlblocks_worksheet.tml) for the worksheets and verify that it has all been imported without any errors.
-- Import the TML (okta_tmlblocks_liveboards.zip) for the liveboards and verify that it has all been imported without any errors.
+- Import the zipper file for the liveboards and verify that it has all been imported without any errors.

 # Liveboard Screenshots